Vocational Rehabilitation and Employment Program (VR&E)

 7. Apply for Veterans Affairs Benefits There are many benefit programs available to veterans.
 Visit the official GI Bill Web site to go through a step-by-step process to get an idea of what benefits are best for you, or contact us and we can guide you through the process.
 You will find it easier to complete the application for benefits if you have a copy of your DD214 to reference your dates of military experience.
 You will need to complete one of the following forms online through the

-8. Visit the Military and Veterans Resource Center !
-In order to receive your benefits, you must contact our office or complete the Online Enrollment Certification Request .
+8. In order to receive your benefits, you must complete the Online Enrollment Certification Request .
 We'll need to collect some information based on your service and benefits.
 This step lets us know to report your information to Veterans Affairs and to complete the process.
 You must complete the online enrollment certification request each semester after you register for classes.

 Some other reminders: